Avoidant personality disorderPersonality disorder - avoidant

 - Be shy in social situations out of fear of doing something wrong

 - Make potential difficulties seem worse than they are

 - Hold the view they are not good socially, not as good as other people, or unappealing

 Avoidant personality disorder is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

 Talk therapy is considered to be the most effective treatment for this condition.
 It helps people with this disorder be less sensitive to rejection.
 Antidepressant medicines may be used in addition.

 People with this disorder may develop some ability to relate to others.
 With treatment this can be improved.

 Without treatment, a person with avoidant personality disorder may lead a life of near or total isolation.
-They may go on to develop a second mental health disorder, such as substance use, or a mood disorder, such as depression.
+They may go on to develop a second mental health disorder, such as substance use or depression and may be at higher risk for suicide.

 Substance use disorder occurs when a person's use of alcohol or another substance (drug) leads to health issues or problems at work, school, or home....Read Article Now Book Mark Article